Chariitha/Chariitha/README.md

 - 📚 Learning: Web Security, backend architecture and secure application development
 - 🌱 Building and shipping ideas on the web
 - 🧩 Interested in solving real-world problems through technology
+- 🤝 Open to interesting collaborations, projects, and conversations
 ---

 <!-- Footer Banner -->